Citizen Homer Railway Watch

 Lug width: 18 mm

-Case Condition: Unpolished case with mirror finishing
+Case Condition: Unpolished case with mirror finishing in mint condition

 Dial Condition: Mint White Dial with Black Numeral Marker.